mstoeckl/swaylock-plugin/README.md

 locking utility for Wayland compositors.
 With it, instead of displaying a fixed image or color on the screen, you can display the animated output from any wallpaper program that implements the `wlr-layer-shell-unstable-v1` protocol.
-All you have to do is run `swaylock --command 'my-wallpaper ...'`, where `my-wallpaper ...` is replaced by your desired program.
+All you have to do is run `swaylock-plugin --command 'my-wallpaper ...'`, where `my-wallpaper ...` is replaced by your desired program.
 Programs which are known to work include:

 * [`swaybg`](https://github.com/swaywm/swaybg), which displays regular background images